 Environmental Impact and Safety of Nuclear Power Plants

 Nuclear power plants do pose a potential safety threat especially to nearby residents in the event of a meltdown.
 This is true especially in the case of old nuclear power plants (see the Chernobyl section above).
-You have to choose the lesser of two evils: As dangerous as nuclear plants can be, that is nothing compared to the environmental and indirect economic impact of coal power plants which is mainly global warming and health related.
+Unfortunately, you have to choose the lesser of two evils: As dangerous as nuclear plants can be, that is nothing compared to the environmental and indirect economic impact of coal power plants which is mainly global warming and health related.
 This doesn’t mean that nuclear energy is the only option, but it is certainly better than coal.

 - Density of Uranium: 18-19 grams/cubic cm.
 [Source]